Cataract Treatment in Ayurveda

 - Take 1 tsp Triphla powder with boiling water at sleep time.

-- Mix dhaniya 100 g, dark pepper 10 g, almond 100g, fennel 1oog.
-Take 1 tsp with drain at sleep time.
+- Mix dhaniya 100 g, dark pepper 10 g, almond 100g, fennel 100g.
+Take 1 tsp with a drain at sleep time.
 Some sugar can be included if not diabetic.

 There are various methods or tips for cataract prevention such as:

-- Good food sources of vitamin E which includes sunflower seeds, almonds and spinach.
+- Good food sources of vitamin E which include sunflower seeds, almonds, and spinach.

 - Other studies have shown antioxidant vitamins such as vitamin C and foods containing omega-3 fatty acids may reduce cataract risk.